digitalframeworks/digitalframeworks.github.io/syllabus.md

 Guests require your full attention, which means no devices.
 Students who spend more than a few minutes on their phones or laptops while a guest is speaking will be given a participation grade of zero for that session.

-### Homework: 40%
+### Homework: 60%

-Submit your homework by the evening of class.
+Submit your homework by the evening of class unless otherwise specified.

-### Final project and presentation: 20%

-As discussed above, you'll be expected to complete a large project around 6 weeks into the class.
+Late homework will be docked 5% per day late.
+Homework turned in later than 3 days will not be accepted.

 ## Weekly schedule: